-- 1. Inventory control cells should be created at all major projects.
+- Inventory control cells should be created at all major projects.
 It should, however be ensured that all functions of material management like material planning and programming, purchasing and procurement of capital equipment, inventory control, store keeping and ware housing, material handling and transportation ect., come under a united direction and answering for efficient working. - 2.
 In order to create awareness amongst the project engineers, they should be imparted training in the modern system and techniques of materials management and inventory control. - 3.
 The materials and spare parts required at the project should be classified and coded in terms of their different uses. - 4.
-A B C analysis should be carried out for separating the significant few from the relatively unimportant many for a proper inventory control. - Proper procedures should be laid out clearly for procurement of stores and quick payment of supplier's bills to reduce the lead time and other delays. - 6.
-Sufficient attention should be given to efficient planning and carrying out of the store keeping functions to minimize the inventory carrying cost - Immediate action should be taken to dispose off the obsolete parts and scrap to reduce the inventory holding cost

-- 8. Standardization and variety reduction should be resorted to reduce the number of items to be procured. - 9.
+A B C analysis should be carried out for separating the significant few from the relatively unimportant many for a proper inventory control. - 5.
+Proper procedures should be laid out clearly for procurement of stores and quick payment of supplier's bills to reduce the lead time and other delays. - 6.
+Sufficient attention should be given to efficient planning and carrying out of the store keeping functions to minimize the inventory carrying cost - 7.
+Immediate action should be taken to dispose off the obsolete parts and scrap to reduce the inventory holding cost - 8.
+Standardization and variety reduction should be resorted to reduce the number of items to be procured. - 9.
 Sufficient care and thought should be given for procuring the insurance items - 10.
-Safety stock and reorder levels should be decided carefully on the basis of past consumptions to facilitate timely replenishments. - 11.
-Special cells in major projects should devise procedures for timely shedding of surplus spares and make a concerted effort to collect lists of requirements from projects using similar equipment and rehabilitate the spares to the maximum possible extent.
-They should pursue the manufacturers/suppliers also to dispose off surplus spares if no government project needs them - 12.
-Obsolete equipment beyond economical repairs, accidented machines and spares of absolute equipment should be disposed off rather than rehabilitated.
+Safety stock and reorder levels should be decided carefully on the basis of past consumptions to facilitate timely replenishments.

+- 11. Special cells in major projects should devise procedures for timely shedding of surplus spares and make a concerted effort to collect lists of requirements from projects using similar equipment and rehabilitate the spares to the maximum possible extent.
+They should pursue the manufacturers/suppliers also to dispose of surplus spares if no government project needs them - 12.
+Obsolete equipment beyond economical repairs, accidented machines and spares of absolute equipment should be disposed of rather than rehabilitated.
 Disposal committees may be formed in the project/states for this purpose. - 13.
 In case of purchase of spare parts by the projects from other projects, the direct demanding officers at various levels should exercise their normal powers in regards to such purchases - 14.
-The engineer in-charge should have full powers to release equipments/spares to another project within the state and the chief engineer in-charge should have full powers to release such equipments /spares to a project outside the state - 15.
-The non finalization of transfer price should not hold up transfer of equipment and spare parts from one project to another project/state - 16.
+The engineer in-charge should have full powers to release equipments/spares to another project within the state and the chief engineer in-charge should have full powers to release such equipment's /spares to a project outside the state - 15.
+The non-finalization of transfer price should not hold up transfer of equipment and spare parts from one project to another project/state - 16.
 Data on stores available and spares required by various projects should be periodically exchanged particularly before overhauling season.
 This will assist not only in early acquisition of spares required but also expeditious rehabilitation of surplus spares - 17.
-Computerization should be resorted to only at major projects and at state level in CMU's for processing the voluminous and complex data for making available prompt and accurate reports
+Computerization should be resorted to only at major projects and at state level in CMU's for processing the voluminous and complex data for making available prompt and accurate reports ii.
+Problem Statement predetermined order quantity and rough estimates of demand for the item.
+However, in practical demand and lead time is fluctuating which may causes loss to the company.

-18. These recommendations are for government departments.
+These recommendations are for government departments.
 But, the basic factors apply to a construction organizations in private sector also.
 As a matter of fact on any project the material management is a problem of both the department and the contractor.
 Some of these recommendations have been implemented in many organizations.